Running the Tour de France

 1 Race to the finish line

-THE RACE IS ON.....
-Setting off with a 7 week head start on the riders, I will attempt to run the entire 2082 mile route of the 2018 Tour de France and make it to the finish line before them.
+Setting off with a 7 week head start on the riders, I successfully ran the entire 2082 mile route of the 2018 Tour de France and made it to the finish line before them.

-It will involve running an Ultra marathon every day for 70 days and climbing the equivalent of Mount Everest over 3 times.
+It involved running an Ultra marathon every day for 68 days and climbing the equivalent of Mount Everest over 5 times.

 How you can help